How it works

 This is a lot to a do in a single wallet click!
 We achieve this using intent addresses.

 An intent address is a smart contract that serves as a receiving address: it accomplishes a specific goal just by sending assets to it.
-Using Ethereum’s CREATE2 mechanism, we can make one address that works on all EVM chains.
-Daimo Pay encodes all the parameters of the payment, including amount, destination chain, and optionally a destination contract call, into the intent address.
+Using Ethereum’s CREATE2, we can make one address that works on all EVM chains.
+Daimo Pay encodes all the parameters of the action, including amount, destination chain, and contract calls, into the intent address.

 Intent address

 This accomplishes our goals above.
-Alice only has to send a single transfer.
-The checkout completes immediately.
-The LP takes on a minimal amount of settlement risk to instantly yet trustlessly complete the payment specified by the intent address parameters.
+Alice performs a single transfer and the LP triggers the action immediately.
+The intent address guarantees Alice's intended action triggers, and the LP takes minimal settlement risk to instantly yet trustlessly complete the action in exchange for a fee specified in the intent.

 Bridging